grahamton/Midimuncher/docs/how-to.md

 - Reorder with the chevrons; remove with the trash icon; edit bar count inline.
 - **Play/Stop** starts/stops the chain; the current step highlights while playing.
 - Chain execution respects the snapshot quantize setting and the active tempo/clock source.

+## 4b) Stage (Stage tab)
+- **Launch**: schedules the scene snapshot at the chosen quantize (beat/bar).
+- **Drop**: schedules a bundled transition at the next cycle boundary:
+  - Snapshot recall (Commit).
+  - Optional macro ramp (uses a selected mapping control to fan out via its slots), with configurable target value and duration.

 ## 5) Transport & clock
 - Tempo is editable in the top bar.
 If **Follow MIDI Clock** is enabled, incoming clock sets tempo.